IrinaAlcala/simon-game/README.md

 -used for the logic of the game;

-The demo of Simon Game can be found here: https://github.com/IrinaAlcala/simon-game.git The image of Simon Game can be found here: https://pasteboard.co/J0WXxp1.png
+The demo of Simon Game can be found here: https://github.com/IrinaAlcala/simon-game.git The image of Simon Game https://imgur.com/a/HIMG9HV